mitsuba-renderer/enoki/docs/custom.rst

     }

-Suppose that we would like to add a second vectorized version of this function, which works with packets of GPS coordinates.
-Instead of defining yet another data structure for coordinates packets in addition to the existing ``GPSCoord2f``, our approach will be to rely on a single template data structure that subsumes both cases.
+Suppose that we would like to add a second vectorized version of this function, which works with arrays of GPS coordinates.
+Instead of defining yet another data structure for coordinates arrays in addition to the existing ``GPSCoord2f``, our approach will be to rely on a single template data structure that subsumes both cases.
 It is parameterized by the type of a GPS position component (e.g. latitude) named ``Value``.